-Second-hand cars tend to be much cheaper than brand new ones.
+1. Second-hand cars tend to be much cheaper than brand new ones

 In addition, if the car is only one or two years old then it most likely won’t come with the mileage and wear and tear of a much older model.
 It will also be within the three-year MOT grace period, meaning that you won’t need to pay for one straight away.
 All these factors mean you have almost all the benefits of a new car, without having lost thousands of pounds in its value just because you drove it brand new off the forecourt.

-Getting a personal loan from the bank can be much cheaper than getting a hire purchase agreement.
+2. Getting a personal loan from the bank can be much cheaper than getting a hire purchase agreement

 In contrast, by getting a personal loan from your bank, then you are actually buying the car outright.
 That means that when you are finished with it, you have the right to change it, modify it, sell it, and take the profits for yourself.
 By getting a loan through your bank you can agree with them the loan amount, the repayment schedule, and the length of the loan.
-You also potentially have the flexibility to alter the loan at a later date with your bank; either adding it onto another personal loan or increasing the amount you want to borrow.
+You also potentially have the flexibility to alter the loan at a later date with your bank.
+This means you can either add it onto another personal loan or increase the amount you want to borrow.
 It’s flexible and an easy to understand a way of buying a car.

-If you’re buying your car to get from A to B, as opposed to going off-roading or driving seriously large and fast European highways, then it’s likely you won’t be needing a 3litre engine.
+If you’re buying your car to get from A to B, as opposed to going off-roading or driving seriously large and fast European highways, then it’s likely you won’t be needing a 3 litre engine.
 Cars with a 1.2L engine are substantially cheaper to insure than even those with a 1.6L or 2.0L engine.
-They also tend to be more cost efficient on petrol; smaller cars means less weight to power forward.
-If you are all about the city and driving on easy roads, I would recommend looking at a smaller car with a smaller engine.
+They also tend to be more cost efficient on petrol.
+If you are all about the city and driving on easy roads then consider looking at a smaller car with a smaller engine.
 They’re also easier to park in those tight spaces!

 Finally, no matter what choice you make about your car; old, new, yours, or leased, the thing that matters most is getting a deal that’s right for you and always, always, making sure you read the Terms and Conditions of any contract you sign!